MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

 A deployment failure mitigation strategy is composed of five broad phases:

-- Detection: To respond to a failed deployment, you must first detect the failure.
+1. Detection: To respond to a failed deployment, you must first detect the failure.
 Detection can take several forms, like failed smoke tests, user reported issues, or alerts that your monitoring platform generates.

-- Decision: You must decide what the best mitigation strategy is for the specific failure type.
+1. Decision: You must decide what the best mitigation strategy is for the specific failure type.

-- Mitigation: You perform the identified mitigation action.
+1. Mitigation: You perform the identified mitigation action.
 The mitigation can take the form of a fallback, rollback, roll forward, or the use of a runtime configuration to bypass the offending function.

-- Communications: Stakeholders and affected end users must be made aware of the status as you detect and work through the issue as required by your [emergency response plan](emergency-response.md).
+1. Communication: Stakeholders and affected end users must be made aware of the status as you detect and work through the issue as required by your [emergency response plan](emergency-response.md).

-- Postmortems: Blameless postmortems provide opportunities for the workload team to identify areas for improvement and create plans to apply learnings.
+1. Postmortem: Blameless postmortems provide opportunities for the workload team to identify areas for improvement and create plans to apply learnings.

 The following sections provide detailed recommendations for these phases.
 These sections assume that you detect an issue after you deploy your changes to one or more groups of users or systems but before you update all groups in your rollout plan.